jold/CocoaFFmpeg/README.md

 # FFmpeg iOS build script

-This is a shell script and pre-compiled libraries of FFmpeg for iOS apps.
+Pre-compiled light-weight FFmpeg libraries for iOS.
+Build your own with attached build script.

 Tested with: